 The benefits of massage extend even further as revealed by research conducted at McMaster University.
 In this study, 11 young men underwent vigorous exercise and then received massage therapy.
 The researchers then took biopsies of the participant’s quadriceps muscles 10 minutes and 2.5 hours after the massage was complete.

-The results revealed a two-fold gene level benefit from massage on human mRNA activity.
-Apparently, when you get a post-workout rubdown, your muscle cells increase the release of a protein called PGC-1alpha.
+The results revealed a twofold gene-level benefit from massage on human mRNA activity.
+When you get a post-workout rubdown, your muscle cells increase the release of a protein called PGC-1alpha.
 This protein quickens the rate of muscle repair.

-Another observation made is that levels of another protein (called NFkB) decreased.
+Another observation made is that the levels of another protein called NFkB decreased.
 This is a good thing since low levels of NFkB mean less inflammation.
-This study confirms something humans have known for centuries – a good massage does wonders for you after a workout.
+This study confirms something humans have known for centuries ― a good massage does wonders for you after a workout.